stormalf/porth/README.md

 ## TODO

-- Adding type checking to avoid invisibles bugs! like missing DROP to remove address from stack on while loops!
-(2 days lost of time!)
+- Improving the type checking system
-- Adding control if negative numbers for itos ?
+- Improving the stack system.
+It's quite complex to manage the stack and to know when to use swap or not and when to drop or not!
 - Adding controls to check if open/read/write returns negative values.
 - Adding pointers and how to dereference them ?
 - Adding other types for variables (char, string, float)